kimai/kimai/var/docs/docker.md

 # Docker

+There is an official docker repo for the kimai app, https://github.com/tobybatch/kimai2 and a dockerhub repo https://hub.docker.com/r/kimai/kimai2.
+Please raise any container issues [there](https://github.com/tobybatch/kimai2/issues).

 We bundle a simple docker that can be used for test purposes.
 Either pull it from docker hub or build it.

 ## Build the docker